State and Local Policy Database

 Workforce Development

-In order to support the increased demand for heat pumps and to promote quality installations, Efficiency Maine specified a curriculum for registered trainers that support heat pump installers, and developed a training module on "heat pump basics" that is required for all heat pump installers working with Efficiency Maine's residential programs.
+In order to support the increased demand for heat pumps and to promote quality installations, Efficiency Maine specified a curriculum for registered trainers that support heat pump installers and developed a training module on "heat pump basics" that is required for all heat pump installers working with Efficiency Maine's residential programs.
 Efficiency Maine provides other trainings and workshops to contractors working in its commercial programs and has started delivering building code training to contractors.
 Efficiency Maine's intent to continue these efforts is reflected in its new Triennial Plan (for Fiscal Years 2023-2025).

 In 2022, the Maine Governor's Energy Office launched the Clean Energy Partnership to advance Maine’s clean energy, economic development, and workforce goals as outlined in the state climate action plan, Maine Won't Wait.
 The primary goal that the Clean Energy Partnership intends to achieve is to more than double Maine's clean energy workforce to 30,000 by 2030.
-This goal has an auxilliary effect of helping achieve additional climate goals such as heat pump adoptions and weatherization.
+This goal has an auxiliary effect of helping achieve additional climate goals such as heat pump adoptions and weatherization.
 The purpose of the Clean Energy Partnership is to prepare, expand, and support Maine’s clean energy workforce as well as supporting innovation of clean tech products and services.
 This initiative is supported by the Maine Jobs and Recovery Plan, innovation funds, and additional funding sources designated for bolstering this effort (e.g., Congressionally Designated Spending, etc.).

-Last Reviewed: July 2021
+Last Reviewed: November 2024

 Carbon Pricing PoliciesList All